kuan51/dcli/README.md

 6. Choose a signature hash algorithm. *sha256* is a good default, but it can be increased to *sha512* for the security oriented.
 7. Pick how long the certificate is valid for.
 1 or 2 years.
 Use option 3 for a custom expiration date with the format *YYYY-MM-DD*.
 8. Choose a file format.
 Choose *p7b* for Windows, *pem* for Apache,  *pem bundle* for nginx or tomcat.
 Select *other* if you are unsure.

+---

+## Certificate Sub Command

+### crt --list-crt
+Lists all orders on the Digicert account.

+### crt --view-crt [order number]
+View the information for a specific order.

+### crt --new-crt [ov,ev,cs,evcs]
+Place a new order with Digicert.
+Pick by the type of order.
+* ov = Organization Validated
+* ev = Extended Validation
+* cs = Code Signing
+* evcs = Extended Validation Code Signing

+### crt --revoke-crt [order number]
+Revoke an order by its Digicert order number.
+See [here](https://www.digicert.com/digital-certificate-guarantee.htm) for more info on Digicert's refund policy.

+### crt --edit-crt [order number]
+Reissue an order with Digicert to change the organization, common name, or SANs.

+### crt --duplicate-crt [order number]
+Create a copy of an existing order with a new CSR.
+This allows you to create multiple certificates under the same order, but with different private keys.
+Using a unique keypair on each server is a recommended best practice.
+All Digicert products **except the Basic Standard Plus** allow for the creation of a duplicate.

+### crt --duplicate-list [order number]
+List all of the existing duplicates under an order.

+---

+## Domain Sub Command

+### dom --list-dom
+List all of the domains on the account.

+### dom --activate-dom [domain id]
+Activate a domain and allow SSL certificates to be purchased for it.

+### dom --deactivate-dom [domain id]
+Deactivate a domain.
+SSL certificates cannot be ordered for this domain while deactivated.

+### dom --submit-dom [ov,ev,cs,evcs]
+Submit a domain for validation.
+You must submit the domain's organization for validation first.
+* ov = Organization Validated
+* ev = Extended Validation
+* cs = Code Signing
+* evcs = Extended Validation Code Signing

+### dom -dcv [txt,cname,email,http]
+Choose one of the 4 methods for proving your control over the a domain to Digicert.
+* txt = Returns a TXT record you can set up in your public DNS server.
+* cname = Returns a CNAME record you can set up in your public DNS server.
+* email = Digicert will send emails to admin@, administrator@, hostmaster@, postmaster@, and webmaster@ for all orders.
+They can also send it to the email in your domains WHOIS record, but you will want to contact their validation department for help with the WHOIS.
+* http = Returns a URL and a random value.
+Set up a webpage at the provided URL where the contents of the txt document is the random value.

+### dom -dns [txt,cname]
+You will need the random value to complete this step.
+Once you have set up the TXT or CNAME record in your DNS, you can test for its presence with this command.
+If Digicert can see the record, then it will approve your domain for issuing SSL certificates.

+### dom --new-dom [ov,ev]
+Create a new domain in your Digicert account.

+### dom --view-dom [domain id]
+View information for an existing domain.